 Drive between Santiago Atitlán and San Lucas Tolimán some late April morning, coursing through rolling hills covered with coffee in bloom.
 Then you will start to understand why the workers love the coffee harvest so.Tiny white-star clusters shower the waxy emerald green leaves, as splashes of yellow sunlight filter through the grabilea and other shade trees above.
 Stand at the upper reaches of finca Pampojilá in late December.
 Look down its straight rows of coffee trees bursting with red fruit to the beneficio (processing floor) below.
 Turn back toward the magnificent cerros Iquitíu and la Recompensa.
 Everywhere there is coffee.
 Finally, climb Iquitíu and look down at the coffee coating the fantastic fairyland hills mushrooming up around San Gabriel and el Naranjo.
 Then you will know why the workers love the coffee harvest so.

-My experiences with the coffee harvest were in the finca Pampojilá, San Lucas Tolimán, in the days before Tropical Storm Agatha (May 29th, 2010).
+My experiences with the coffee harvest were in the finca Pampojilá, San Lucas Tolimán in the days before Tropical Storm Agatha (May 29th, 2010).
 However, Agatha changed the face of the finca forever.

 Pampojilá had no migrant workers, Therefore, Pampojilá lacked the international flavor of the coffee harvest of many fincas.
 For instance, fincas such as Santa Teresa and Santo Tomás Perdido near the Boca Costa employ migrant workers from all of the poorest parts of Guatemala.
-Therefore, these fincas are alive with colorful native dress from many parts of El Quiché, Huehuetenango, Sololá, and elsewhere.
+These fincas are therefore alive with colorful native dress from many parts of El Quiché, Huehuetenango, Sololá, and elsewhere.
 Likewise, many Maya idioms proliferate within these fincas.

-Among the harvestors were real characters and personalities, women of awesome beauty and fearsome strength, and inter-familial connections spanning generations.
+Among the harvesters were real characters and personalities, women of awesome beauty and fearsome strength, and inter-familial connections spanning generations.
 Whole families from infancy to old age participated in the harvest.
 Small children carried smaller children in perrajes (rebozos) or towels on their backs.
-Mother picked the upper branches, while kids searched the middle branches and toddlers combed the bottom.
+Mother picked the upper branches, kids searched the middle branches and toddlers combed the bottom.
 Grandma knelt in front of her canastas (baskets) selecting out the green, red, yellow, and dried-out brown fruits one from the other.

 Old women strolled together beside moss-covered stone walls beneath the towering eucalyptus trees which lined the ancient roadways.They lolled the time away while balancing 70-80 pound sacks of coffee on their heads.
-Younger women bearing far greater loads on their backs raced past them.The work was exhausting, sticky, and strenuous; however, the mood, pure joy and celebration.
+Younger women bearing far greater loads on their backs raced past them.The work was exhausting, sticky, and strenuous; however, the mood, was one of pure joy and celebration.

 When I first entered through the monumental front gate of Pampojilá, stepped onto its thick stone main-street, and passed its elegant public pila (comunal wash basin), I was struck by the beauty and history of the place.
 However, walking along the rows of dilapidated shacks lining the road and pila, I also sensed something of its misery.
 Standing among the ruins of these mostly abandoned habitations I reflected upon the adaptive capacities of man.
 Therefore, I imagined that some fun was also had here, some good fun, and probably continued still.

-Those who arrived from San Lucas and surrounding colonias to pick coffee each morning knew more about that than I did.
+Those who arrived from San Lucas and surrounding colonies to pick coffee each morning knew more about that than I did.
 Many traced their ancestry to one or more of these broken-down shanties.They therefore shared memories of deceased co-workers and common ancestors, whose presence they could feel working alongside them in the cafetal.
 They still imagined their grandmother at the pila washing clothing, or Grandpa straining down a mountain trail with coffee on his back.

 The old woman selecting coffee beans on the ground was once nursed in the cafetal.
 She was once the little girl picking berries from the bottom branches.
-Her memories of other old ladies selecting coffee, as she now knelt doing, somehow had kept her eternally young.
-Hence the true appeal of Pampojilá’s coffee harvest was that it provided a sense of family, community, and history to the workers.
+Her memories of other old ladies selecting coffee, as she now knelt doing, somehow kept her eternally young.
+Hence, the true appeal of Pampojilá’s coffee harvest was that it provided a sense of family, community, and history to the workers.
 Thus it connected them in a living way to generations past.